Hardik501/ToDoList/README.md

 # ToDoList
 ### features
-..* add tast
+* add task.
-..* delete tast
+* delete task.
-..* mark as done tast
+* mark as done task.
-..* mark as not done tast
+* mark as not done task.

 #### [see the app](https://hardik501.github.io/ToDoList/)